Nishchay9518/youtube-but-better/README.md

 The Application is deployed in https://utube-but-better.web.app

-Click on the link to see the application
+Click on the link to see the application. you can use below demo credentials to login.
+#### Username : testmyproject.24@gmail.com
+#### Password : test.test.test

 ## Cloning and Running the Application in local